ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 # Instance Information and SDF

-The instantiation of an SDF model does not produce an instance, which is, for example, a physical device or a digital twin.
+The instantiation of an SDF model does not directly express an instance, which is, for example, a physical device or a digital twin.
 Instead, the instantiation produces an instance-related _message_, which adheres to a uniform message format and is always controlled by the corresponding SDF model.
 Depending on the recipient and the purpose of the message, different fields of the message format are present, reporting different kinds of information related to a Thing or causing it to change the state of the Thing when consumed by the recipient.
 Taking into account previous revisions of this document as well as {{-non-affordance}}, the potential use cases for instance-related messages indicate the following archetypes: